Falangism

+Position within the political spectrum

+Scholarly sources reviewing Falangism place it on the far right of the political spectrum.
+Falangism has attacked both the political left and the right as its "enemies", declaring itself to be neither left nor right, but a syncretic third position.
+The founder of the Falange, José Antonio Primo de Rivera, said: "Fascism was born to inspire a faith not of the Right (which at bottom aspires to conserve everything, even injustice) or of the Left (which at bottom aspires to destroy everything, even goodness), but a collective, integral, national faith."
+Some also state they lean more towards authoritarian conservatism.
+While deriving from authoritarian conservatism it is marked by left-leaning economics and initial links to leftist thought.

 Components

 Nationalism and racialism

 During the Spanish Civil War, the Falange and the Carlists both promoted the incorporation of Portugal into Spain, and the new Falange resulting from their unification in 1937 continued to do so.
-The Falange also advocated the incorporation of Gibraltar into Spain, both prior to and after its merger with the Carlists.
-During its early years of existence, the Falange produced maps of Spain that included Portugal as a province of Spain.
+The Falange also advocated the incorporation of Gibraltar into Spain, both before and after its merger with the Carlists.
+During its early years, the Falange produced maps of Spain that included Portugal as a province of Spain.
 The Carlists stated that a Carlist Spain would retake Gibraltar and Portugal.
-After the civil war, some radical members of the Falange called for a reunification with Portugal and annexation of former Spanish territories in the French Pyrenees.
+After the civil war, some radical members of the Falange called for reunification with Portugal and annexation of former Spanish territories in the French Pyrenees.
 During World War II, Franco in a communiqué with Germany on 26 May 1942 declared that Portugal should be made a part of Spain.

-Some of the Falangists in Spain had supported racialism and racialist policies, viewing races as both real and existing with differing strengths, weaknesses and accompanying cultures inextricably obtained with them.
-However, unlike other racialists such as the Nazis, Falangism is unconcerned about racial purity and does not denounce other races for being inferior, claiming "that every race has a particular cultural significance" and claiming that the intermixing of the Spanish race and other races has produced a "Hispanic supercaste" that is "ethically improved, morally robust, spiritually vigorous".
+Some of the Falangists in Spain had supported racialism and racialist policies, viewing races as real and existing with differing strengths, weaknesses and accompanying cultures inextricably obtained with them.
+However, unlike Nazism, Falangism is unconcerned about racial purity and does not denounce other races for being inferior, claiming "that every race has a particular cultural significance" and claiming that the intermixing of the Spanish race and other races has produced a "Hispanic supercaste" that is "ethically improved, morally robust, spiritually vigorous".
 It was less concerned about biological Spanish racial regeneration than it was in advocating the necessity of Spanish Catholic spiritual regeneration.
 Some have nonetheless promoted eugenics designed to eliminate physical and psychological damage caused by pathogenic agents.
 Falangism did and still does support natal policies to stimulate increased fertility rate among ideal physically and morally fit citizens.